 There are tons of mistakes we make as content marketers – albeit with the best of intentions.
-This is something I was discussing recently with one of my favourite marketing speakers and content strategist extraordinaire, Bas van den Beld
+This is something I was discussing recently with one of my favourite marketing speakers and content strategist extraordinaire, Bas van den Beld.
+He told me:

 Not putting yourself in your audience’s shoes is, argues Bas, the number one content marketing faux pas and I’m inclined to agree.
 (I go into more depth into understanding your audience in this free eBook).